Nabeel-javaid/Nabeel-javaid/README.md

 - [Issue 2](https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/234)-->

 <!-- How to Reach Me -->
-## 📫 How to Reach us
+## 📫 How to Reach me

-You can connect with us on:
+You can connect with me on:

 - [0xepley](https://twitter.com/0xepley)

--- Footer --
 ---
 <p align="center">
   This is the audit profile of me and my team-member together